-The importance of South-South cooperation in adapting the 2030 Agenda and internationally agreed development goals to local circumstances is now more widely recognized, yet should not be overstated.
-Its advance does not substitute for North-South cooperation or for expedited progress in addressing systemic issues.
-South-South cooperation is increasingly being mainstreamed into national sustainable development strategies, including with support from some OECD-DAC countries and the United Nations system.
-Various models for formalizing South-South cooperation at the national level were shared at the Forum, from standalone development cooperation agencies to mechanisms for coordination among government entities.
+38. Although the importance of South-South cooperation in adapting the 2030 Agenda and internationally agreed development goals to local circumstances is now more widely recognized, it should not be overstated.
+Progress made in that regard does not substitute for North-South cooperation or for expedited progress in addressing systemic issues.
+South-South cooperation is increasingly being mainstreamed into national sustainable development strategies, including with support from some countries of the Development Assistance Committee and the United Nations system.
+Various models for formalizing South-South cooperation at the national level were shared at the Forum, from stand-alone development cooperation agencies to mechanisms for coordination among government entities.

-The visibility of South-South and triangular cooperation should be increased, and their added value and sustainable development impact further analysed, to help to achieve the 2030 Agenda.
+39. The visibility of South-South and triangular cooperation should be increased, and their added value and sustainable development impact further analysed, to help to achieve the 2030 Agenda.
 Forum participants called upon countries and actors of the global South to be bolder in sharing their experiences and evidence regarding development cooperation, and for the global North to learn more from and integrate the experience and expertise of the global South into their practices.
 Such efforts should be supported at all levels, including through the Development Cooperation Forum, given its role as a unique and trusted platform for sharing experiences in South-South and triangular cooperation.

-The emphasis of South-South cooperation on non-financial cooperation and the broader partnership dimension should continue to influence the larger landscape of development cooperation and follow-up to the Addis Ababa Action Agenda.
+40. The emphasis of South-South cooperation on non-financial cooperation and the broader partnership dimension should continue to influence the larger landscape of development cooperation and follow-up to the Addis Ababa Action Agenda.
 Building upon a plurality of approaches and diverse regional dynamics and perspectives, South-South and triangular cooperation go beyond financial cooperation.
-The focus on different means of implementation, including capacity-building, technology development and transfer, joint action for policy change and multistakeholder approaches, broadens the scale, scope and flexibility of contributions and facilitates a focus on longer-term impact.
-Industrial technology and financial services deserve greater attention moving forward in the work of the DCF and in the preparations for the second high-level United Nations conference on South-South Cooperation (BAPA+40).
+The focus on different means of implementation, including capacity-building, technology development and transfer, joint action for policy change and multi-stakeholder approaches, broadens the scale, scope and flexibility of contributions and facilitates a focus on longer-term impact.
+Industrial technology and financial services deserve greater attention moving forward in the work of the Development Cooperation Forum and in the preparations for the second high-level United Nations conference on South-South Cooperation.